 Parcel 2 – 36 votes; and

-Parcel 3 – 39 votes.
+Parcel 3 – 0 votes.
+[So long as Parcel 3 is the dedicated open lands for the entire 117 acre PNRD (a condition in the St. Lucie County Board of Commissioners Resolution approving the rezoning and our project), Parcel 3 will have no votes in and will not be assessed fees by the POA.
+This point has been negotiated and agreed to by Enron and Cooney Midway Groves.
+If we want to put language in the agreement that allows Parcel 3 to become a part of the POA in the future that is ok but this would mean that the St. Lucie County Board of Commissioners approve an alternative to meeting the open land requirements.]

 2.5 Joint Ownership.
 In any situation in which a Parcel is jointly owned by husband and wife, voting rights may be exercised by either spouse so long as there is a written proxy on file with the Association signed by the non-participating spouse that confirms that the participating spouse is entitled to vote on behalf of both spouses.
 In any situation where more than one person holds an undivided fee simple interest in a Parcel other than a husband and wife, the vote for the respective Parcel shall be exercised by any such person; provided, however, the persons holding an undivided fee simple interest in the Parcel may notify the secretary of the Association in writing prior to or during any meeting of the manner in which the vote of the Parcel is to be exercised, and in the absence of such notice the Parcel’s vote , the person’s vote for the applicable Parcel shall be suspended if more than one person seeks to exercise it.